Python objects

 Private and protected attributes

-In other languages, a class’ attributes can be set as protected (only accessible within the class and subclasses) or as private (only accessible within the class).
-While you can always modify attributes from the outside in Python, the language emulates protected and private attributes by prepending one or two underscores respectively:
+In other languages, a class’ attributes can be set as public (accessible to everyone), protected (only accessible within the class and subclasses) or as private (only accessible within the class).
+This is helpful to define what we expose to other classes and what should not be modified or readable externally.

-whale = Animal("whale", 100000)
+moby = Animal("whale", 100000)

-AttributeError: 'Animal' object has no attribute '__favorite'
+AttributeError: 'Animal' object has no attribute

 True